gwoo/hap/README.md

 The `host` section holds a named host config.
 A host config includes `addr`, `username`, `password`, `identity`, `build`, and `cmd`.
 Only `addr` is required.
 The `identity` should point to a local ssh private key that has access to the host via the authorized_keys.
 The `build` section holds mulitple cmds that could be applied to a host.
 Multiple `build` and `cmd` are permitted for each host.

 ## Example Hapfile
-A default build is specified, so update.sh and build.sh are executed for each host.
+A default build is specified, so init.sh and update.sh are executed for each host.
 Host one specifies two commands, notify.sh and cleanup.sh, to be run after the default build commands.

 	[default]